AdaCore/spark2014/docs/ug/spark_2014.rst

 Specification of formal containers is in |SPARK|.
 As a consequence, there is no procedure that take a procedure as an argument such that ``Update_Element`` or ``Query_Element`` in Ada Standard container library.
-What is more, the Ada 2012 iteration mechanism that allows the use of ``for all`` and ``for some`` on Ada Standard containers is not available on formal containers.
+The Ada 2012 iteration mechanism that allows the use of ``for all`` and ``for some`` on Ada Standard containers is not available yet on formal containers.

 Formal containers are adapted to the specification process.
 First of all, cursors no longer have a reference to underlying container.
-Indeed, in Ada Standard container library, cursor contain a pointer to their underlying container.
-As a consequence, if a container is modified then so are every cursor of this container.
-This modification also allows to use the same cursor inside different containers.
+Indeed, in Ada Standard container library, cursors contain a pointer to their underlying container.
+As a consequence, if a container is modified, then so are all cursors attached to this container, which is contrary to the philosophy of modular verification in |SPARK|, hence the modification to separate cursors from containers.
+This modification also allows to use the same cursor with different containers.
 In particular, it is useful to link elements associated to a list before and after a modification.
 Formal containers also provide three new functions per container type. ``Right (C : Container; Cu : Cursor) returns Container`` and ``Left (C : Container; Cu : Cursor) returns Container`` can be used to write loop invariant.
 They return the right (resp. the left) part of the container ``C`` starting before (resp. stopping before) the cursor ``Cu``.

-For example, in the function ``My_Find`` below, ``Left`` is used in the loop-invariant to state that the element ``E`` has not been found in the part of the list that as been analyzed yet.
+For example, in the function ``My_Find`` below, ``Left`` is used in the loop invariant to state that the element ``E`` has not been found in the part of the list that as been analyzed already.

 .. code-block:: ada
    :linenos: